corgifist/barley-lang/README.md

   [skip, Line, ""].
 ```

+`anyway -> expr`: if no rules were matched, the anyway clause will run.

 `line_increase -> expr`: skips the current char and increases Line variable.

 `no_advance expr -> final_expr`: it is like `once` but when it matches expr, it's not increases position.